Hat Care Guide: How to Clean and Wash Hats Without Ruining Them

 If the lingering smell is still there, you might need something a bit stronger.
 We actually have a specific process for how to deodorize a hat when a simple refresh isn’t enough.

-If your cap has mold, take it outside and gently brush off the mold first.
+If there is mold, take the hat outside and gently brush it off.

 Gently brushing mold off a baseball cap outdoors to prevent damage while keeping the hat in its natural shape